parruc/docker-django/README.md

     make theme_dev

-Updates the repository and run all necessary stuff except theme
+Updates the repository and runs pull, migrate, messages and theme

     make update

+Exactly the same as update but starts layout dev server

+    make update_dev

 HTTPS
 -----